roadsnail/Pi-ve/README.md

 Next, install some additional node-RED nodes required by the flow listed below.

-These may be installed at the node-RED flow creation screen by selecting 'MENU' - Manage palette Select the 'Install' tab.
+These may be installed at the node-RED flow creation screen by selecting 'MENU' - Manage palette

+Select the 'Install' tab.

-For each of the nodes listed below, enter the name into the 'search' field, then when displayed, click 'install'
+For each of the nodes listed below, enter the name into the 'search' field, then when the node is found and displayed, click 'install'

 #### List of additional nodes:-
 ```